What does a carbon border adjustment do and why have it?

 Large trading partners, such as Russia, India and China, could introduce countermeasures, i.e. import tariffs of their own.
 Some have therefore warned of a trade war, unleashed by the EU introducing a CBAM.

 Overall, it is important to note that the effect of the CBAM on trade with a certain country depends very much on the goods and sectors chosen to be included in the mechanism and the particular manufacturing conditions and climate measures in place in this country.
-Countries with relatively clean energy mixes (e.g. Costa Rica, Switzerland) would not have to fear the border tax. while others with high shares of coal power and carbon-intensive industries, such as South Africa and India, would likely have reason to oppose such a measure.
+Countries with relatively clean energy mixes (e.g. Costa Rica) and with carbon prices of their own, would not have to fear the border tax.
+While others with high shares of coal power and carbon-intensive industries, such as South Africa and India, would likely have reason to oppose such a measure.

-China produces half of the world’s steel and would thus be very exposed to a CBAM, which will likely include this commodity in its initial scope.
+China produces half of the world’s steel and would thus be very exposed to the CBAM as proposed by the European Commission.
 The Chinese government voiced its concerns over a carbon border tax as early as 2019, saying it would damage the global fight against climate change.
-But within the country reactions are more mixed, China Dialogue reported, as there are businesses that already produce with small carbon footprints.
+But within the country reactions are more mixed, China Dialogue reported, as there are businesses that already produce with small carbon footprint.
 These could use the CBAM as an opportunity to do business with Europe.
 Others, however, would have to adapt quickly and could be helped by the government implementing emissions trading for goods that would be covered by a CBAM.
-According to Dimitri de Boer, head of ClientEarth’s China office, it hangs in the balance whether a CBAM would spark a trade war with China or motivate the country to increase its own efforts in emission reduction from industry.
+According to Dimitri de Boer, head of ClientEarth’s China office, it hangs in the balance whether a CBAM would spark a trade war with China or motivate the country to increase its own emission reduction efforts from industry.

 The EU is Russia’s largest trading partner, and Russia is the EU’s fifth largest trading partner.
 Main EU imports from Russia are raw materials, oil, gas and metals (iron/steel, aluminium, nickel).
 With this track record and being the world’s fourth largest emitter of greenhouse gases, Russia is concerned about the EU “using its climate agenda to create new barriers.”
-Russia’s economic development minister warned in July 2020 that the bloc’s carbon border tax would have to abide by WTO rules and that the mechanisms suggested by the European Commission were not in line with these rules.
+In June 2021, Russian Deputy Prime Minister Alexander Novak said that a CBAM “may clash with global trade rules and threaten the safety of energy supplies.”
 In Russia, the introduction of a CBAM is mainly perceived as being a measure to protect European industry rather than a climate action instrument.

 Ukraine / Turkey / India